LoyolaChicagoBooks/introcs-csharp/rst/variables.rst

       print (obj)             - Shorthand for Console.WriteLine
       quit;                   - You'll never believe it - this quits the repl! help;                   - This help text
-      TabAtStartCompletes - Whether tab will complete even on emtpy lines
+      TabAtStartCompletes - Whether tab will complete even on empty lines

 A lot of this is still beyond us but these parts are useful: